Medical School Waitlists

 5. After your campus visit, write the school and explain how the visit strengthened your conviction that you are an excellent match for their program.
 Discuss how their philosophy and approach perfectly fit your educational preferences and goals.
 Show how your recent activities and initiatives will enhance your contribution to the class.

-6. Seek an additional letter of recommendation from a graduate of the program who can emphasize your fit for the school.
+6. Seek an additional letter of recommendation from an alumnus of the program who can emphasize your fit for the school.

 7. If you are certain you want to attend this school, make it clear that they are your first choice and that you will attend if accepted.